Update: Chesterfield School Board member resigns after uproar over social media post

 “Call me old fashioned, but I remember when we used to be okay with shooting Nazis,” was posted to the Instagram account carrying Heffron's name, which has since been set to private.

-The four other members of the Chesterfield School Board released a joint statement condemning the post and calling on her to resign.
+After the initial post, the four other members of the Chesterfield School Board released a joint statement condemning the post and calling on her to resign.

 Alana Hartman-Hall, dean of students at Clover Hill High School, has also been critiqued for comments allegedly made on social media.